 Urban Environment, Sustainability and Climate Change focuses on analysing complex environmental challenges from a city’s perspective and investigating what strategies, approaches, and tools can contribute to sustainable and resilient urban development.
 Read more here.

 Urban Competitiveness and Resilience: analyses which factors determine a city’s socio-economic success compared to other cities and regions.
 Interest in issues of economic growth, distribution and sustainability.
 Welcomes multi-disciplinary studies related to a variety of topics in urban economics such as competitiveness, economic resilience, transitions towards sustainable economic development, poverty, inequality, innovation, informal economic development and economic policies.
 Read more here.

-Managing and Financing Urban Infrastructure: provides hands-on knowledge and expertise on how local governments can most efficiently provide, manage, finance and operate municipal infrastructure assets to deliver desired levels of service to help cities become greener.
+Managing Infrastructure for Green Cities: provides hands-on knowledge and expertise on how local governments can most efficiently provide, manage, finance and operate municipal infrastructure assets to deliver desired levels of service to help cities become greener.
 The specialization is anchored on our Green City Concept, which gives a framework to help cities become greener, more sustainable, liveable, healthier and competitive.
 Read more here.